HPV (Human Papilloma Virus) | Causes, Symptoms, Diagnosis, & Treatment

 What are the symptoms of HPV?

-In many cases, HPV produces no symptoms.
-When they do occur, the most common symptom is the presence of warts in the genital area.
-Signs of infection can appear weeks, months, or even years after infection with the virus.
+In many cases, HPV causes no symptoms.
+When they do occur, the most common symptom is warts in the genital area.
+Signs of infection can appear weeks, months, or even years after the person has been infected with the virus.

 How is HPV diagnosed?